matter-labs/zksync-web-era-docs/docs/api/java/accounts.md

 ## PrivateKeyEthSigner

-Used to get wallet address, generate signatures and verify messages.
+Used to get wallet address, generate signatures, and verify messages.

 ### `signTypedData`